Atlanta, GA Division of Assets Lawyer

 The difference between separate and marital property is important.
 During a divorce, it is the responsibility of the court to divide all marital property between the spouses.
 The same is not true for separate property.

 For the most part, separate property is any asset owned independently by one spouse.
 Usually, they will bring these assets into the marriage due to owning them prior to the wedding.
 Marital property is usually anything of value that is accumulated during the course of the marriage.
+It may be difficult to distinguish marital property from separate property in cases where the spouses have fully commingled their assets by joining bank accounts or retitling the assets.

 There are situations where it is possible for a spouse to accumulate separate property while married.
 Some common examples include family inheritance or the proceeds of a personal injury settlement.
 It is possible for there to be disputes over this distinction during the course of divorce litigation.